Beverly Garland: Recognition

 Garland was nominated for a Best Actress in a Single Performance Emmy Award for her work on Medic (1955).
 For her contribution to the television industry, Garland has a star on the Hollywood Walk of Fame at 6801 Hollywood Boulevard.
 It was dedicated on January 26, 1983.

 Personal life

 Garland married actor Richard Garland in 1951.
 Although they divorced two years later, she continued to use his last name professionally.

 In 1999, her husband of 39 years, businessman Filmore Crank, died.
 They had two children together, and two from Crank's previous marriage.

-Subsequently, Garland combined her acting career with an increased devotion to the North Hollywood hotel that Crank built and named for her.
-Originally built as a Howard Johnson's Motor Lodge in the 1970s, it became a 255-room Spanish Mission–style resort called Beverly Garland's Holiday Inn, and was renamed The Garland in 2014.
+Later, Garland increased her time toward the North Hollywood Howard Johnson's Motor Lodge, a 1972 Mission Revival 255-room hotel on seven acres near Universal City that Crank built and later named the Beverly Garland Holiday Inn Resort and Conference Center, and renamed The Garland in 2014.

-She was the honorary mayor of North Hollywood, and she served on the boards of the California Tourism Corporation as well as the Greater Los Angeles Visitors' and Convention Bureau.
+She was the honorary mayor of North Hollywood, and she served on the boards of the California Tourism Corporation and the Greater Los Angeles Visitors' and Convention Bureau.